 Deep cleansing and shaving every day can be rough on your skin.
 Here are some ways that you can soften up the process:

-Take Short Showers with Warm Water — Both hot water and long baths or showers drain your skin of essential oils which protect and sustain its health.
+Take Short Showers with Warm Water -- Both hot water and long baths or showers drain your skin of essential oils that protect and sustain its health.
 By getting clean and getting out, you preserve the oil and fluid balance of your skin.

-Shave Cautiously — Before shaving, make sure your skin is properly lubricated for shaving with gel, lotion or shaving cream.
-In order to protect yourself from abrasiveness, also use a sharp, clean razor.
-Finally, shave as your hair grows in order to reduce irritation.
+Shave Cautiously -- Before shaving, make sure your skin is adequately lubricated for shaving with gel, lotion or shaving cream.
+To protect yourself from abrasiveness, also use a sharp, clean razor.
+Finally, shave as your hair grows to reduce irritation.

-Use Moisturizers — Dry skin is unhealthy skin.
-Using moisturizers which match your skin profile will keep your skin healthy and exuberant.
-It can also be beneficial to use a moisturizer which includes sunscreen.
+Use Moisturizers -- Dry skin is unhealthy skin.
+Using moisturizers that match your skin profile will keep your skin healthy and exuberant.
+It can also be beneficial to use a moisturizer, which includes sunscreen.

 Eat Healthy for Healthy Skin